akapernaros/react-spa-template/README.md

-#react-spa-template
+# react-spa-template
-This is template I use for my react single-page applications.
-It containes all aspects that I need for creating an app without "starting from scratch".
+This is a template for react single-page applications.
+It contains all aspects needed for creating an app without "starting from scratch".

-The following libraries/aspects are already integrated:
+This template integrates the following libraries/aspects:
 * i18n using `react-i18next`
 * Style/css, layout using `bootstrap`
 * components using `react-bootstrap` (wrapped in shared components)